Lymphoma - non-Hodgkin's; NHL; B-cell lymphomas

 Due to the promising results obtained so far, the CAR-T therapy field is rapidly evolving and more adoptive cell transfer treatment strategies are expected in the near future.

-Other Biologic Drugs
+Other Targeted and Biologic Drugs

 Three biologic drugs are FDA-approved for treatment of mantle cell lymphoma:

 - Lenalidomide (Revlimid) is the first and only oral therapy for mantle cell lymphoma.
 It was approved for people whose disease has relapsed or progressed after two prior therapies, one of which included bortezomib.
 Lenalidomide is chemically related to thalidomide, a drug which can cause severe birth defects.
+Lenalidomde is also used in the treatment of other forms of NHL.

 Radiation therapy uses high energy x-rays to kill cancer cells and shrink tumors.
 It may also be used as palliative therapy to relieve symptoms in advanced cancer.
 Radiation may be used as the sole therapy for some early-stage (I or II) lymphomas, or may be used along with chemotherapy for later-stage (III or IV) lymphomas.